LaxZ/Radioliste_ETS2-ATS/README.md

 ►►►►►►►►►►►►► ENGLISH ◄◄◄◄◄◄◄◄◄◄◄◄◄

-Question: How do I add a new radio streams?
+Question: How do I add the file?

 Answer: Go to the following directory: C:\Users\Benutzer\Documents\Euro Truck Simulator 2.
 There you will find a live_streams.sii.
-The trade off with the one that was with settled here / is.
 Simply copy and then replace it.

 Have fun with the new radio streams.